-Mental And Emotional Health – A person’s state of mental and emotional health can give more significant rise to becoming addicted to something.
+A person’s state of mental and emotional health can give more significant rise to becoming addicted to something.
 A person with untreated anxiety, for example, may be more likely to turn to substances to help relax themselves.
 This, however, typically has the opposite effect and typically exacerbates mental illness.

 There’s no medical test to determine who may develop an addiction, but there are certain personality traits that can make someone more prone to developing an addiction.

-One common factor underlying every addiction is the feeling of reward.
-The brain registers all pleasures in the same way, whether they originate with a glass of wine, the sights and sounds of a casino, a shopping spree, or a satisfying meal.
-When a person receives the feeling of reward, the brain is instantly flooding with the neurotransmitter dopamine.
+One common factor underlying every addiction is normally the feeling of reward.
+The brain typically registers all pleasures in the same way, whether they originate with a glass of wine, the sights and sounds of a casino, a shopping spree, or a satisfying meal.
+When a person receives the feeling of reward, the brain is flooded with the neurotransmitter dopamine.
 One of the parts dopamine plays is controlling a person’s emotions.
 The right balance of dopamine is vital for both physical and mental wellbeing.

 Here are some signs of an addictive personality:

-- Lying – Addiction and lying go hand-in-hand and are multilayered.
-First, the user lies to themself about having an addiction; as a result, they also have to lie to everyone else around them as well.
-The deeper they become ensnared in their addiction, the more likely they’re going to feel the need to rest.
-And before long, the lies become truths to them, and they’re trapped in the vicious cycle of lying and denial.
+Lying – Addiction and lying can go hand-in-hand and are multilayered.
+First, the person with an addiction may lie to themselves about having an addiction; as a result, they might also have to lie to everyone else around them as well.
+The deeper they become ensnared in their addiction, they may need to lie about more and more things.
+And before long, the lies might become truths to them, and they can become trapped in the vicious cycle of lying and denial.
 A person with an addictive personality might also show signs of lying as well, which would transfer into the same behavior if they become addicted.

-- Sensation Seeking – As with a person with an addiction, a person with an addictive personality often needs to feel the next “rush” and the reward.
-They look for the next high and often need more of it to keep the good feelings flowing.
-A person who is sensation-seeking is one who is constantly seeking out new experiences and new sources of adrenaline rushes.
-One main problem with sensation-seeking is the continuous desire for something different and new, which can lead to the experimentation of drugs and alcohol, which can lead to substance use disorder or bad experiences when someone pushes the limit too far.
+Sensation Seeking – A person with an addictive personality might need to feel the next “rush” and the reward.
+They might look for the next high and often need more of it to keep the good feelings flowing.
+A person who is sensation-seeking is one who may constantly be seeking out new experiences and new sources of adrenaline rushes.
+One main problem with sensation-seeking can be the continuous desire for something different and new, which can lead to the experimentation of drugs and alcohol, which can lead to substance use disorder or bad experiences when someone pushes the limit too far.

 If you think you might have an addictive personality, if you want more information about addictive personalities or addiction, or if you have any other questions, the licensed professionals at BetterHelp can help.
-They have a knowledgeable and caring staff to assist you.
+We have a knowledgeable and caring staff to assist you.
 You can speak with a therapist 24/7, seven days a week, in a way that is most convenient for you.
 You can contact BetterHelp here.